 After graduating from Cambridge University in June 2015, Katherine worked as a locum vet in a small animal practice on the south coast over the summer before heading off to do charity work in clinics in Fiji and the Cook Islands.
 Katherine joined Farthings in January 2016 and she is interested in all aspects of small animal medicine and soft tissue surgery.
 In her spare time she enjoys playing lacrosse and riding.

 Fotis graduated from the Aristotle University of Thessaloniki in Greece in March 2012 and started volunteering in a small animal referral practice to gain experience and enhance his skills.
 Soon he was offered a permanent position and continued working there until deciding to move to the UK.
 Here he got a temporary position in a small animal practice on the south coast to cover a maternity leave before joining Farthings in September 2015.
-Fotis plans to obtain a certificate in small animal general surgery and orthopaedics.
+In 2018 Fotis gained the Royal College certificate in small animal surgery.
 On days off he enjoys cooking Mediterranean recipes for his friends and going to the cinema.

 Howard Johnson BVSc MRCVS